-National Marina Clean-Up Weekend
+National Marina Clean Up Weekend 2025

-While there’s no federally designated National Marina Clean-Up Weekend, many marinas embrace the spirit of the event in mid-to-late summer.
-The Ocean Conservancy encourages marina owners and boaters to organize post–Fourth of July clean-up efforts as part of its Trash-Free Seas initiative.
-Though the campaign primarily targets ocean marinas, the same principles—removing marine debris, engaging the boating community, and promoting sustainable habits—apply just as urgently to freshwater marinas, reservoirs, and river harbors.
+While there’s no federally designated National Marina Clean Up Weekend, many marinas embrace the spirit of the event in mid to late summer.
+The Ocean Conservancy encourages marina owners and boaters to organize post Fourth of July clean up efforts as part of its Trash Free Seas initiative.
+Though the campaign primarily targets ocean marinas, the same principles, removing marine debris, engaging the boating community, and promoting sustainable habits apply just as urgently to freshwater marinas, reservoirs, and river harbors.

 More Than Trash Bags and Gloves

-Every August, marinas across the country roll up their sleeves and head to the docks—not just for routine maintenance, but for something far more impactful: a marina clean-up.
-Timed to align with National Water Quality Month, this grassroots campaign rallies marina teams, boaters, and volunteers around one shared goal—protecting the waters we all depend on.
+Every August, marinas across the country roll up their sleeves and head to the docks, not just for routine maintenance, but for something far more impactful: a marina clean up.
+Timed to align with National Water Quality Month, this grassroots campaign rallies marina teams, boaters, and volunteers around one shared goal, protecting the waters we all depend on.

-A marina clean-up is more than a shoreline sweep.
+A marina clean up is more than a shoreline sweep.
 It’s an act of stewardship.
 From skimming plastics off the water’s surface to hauling rusted debris from the harbor floor, these efforts serve as a reminder that marinas are not only hubs for recreation, but also frontline defenders of the local ecosystem.

-August is a smart time to act—boat traffic is still high, floating trash is more visible, and families are out enjoying their final weeks of summer.
-When marinas lead the charge with a well-organized marina clean-up, they not only improve their immediate environment but also show boaters what real clean boating practices look like in action.
+August is a smart time to act; boat traffic is still high, floating trash is more visible, and families are out enjoying their final weeks of summer.
+When marinas lead the charge with a well organized marina clean up, they not only improve their immediate environment but also show boaters what real clean boating practices look like in action.
 And that kind of leadership tends to float.

-Planning a Clean-Up That Makes a Difference
+Planning a Clean Up That Makes a Difference

-A successful marina clean-up doesn’t start with a trash bag—it starts with a plan.
-Whether you’re organizing a small team of staff or a public-facing event with dozens of volunteers, preparation ensures your efforts leave a lasting impact and set a standard for future clean-ups.
+A successful marina clean up doesn’t start with a trash bag, it starts with a plan.
+Whether you’re organizing a small team of staff or a public facing event with dozens of volunteers, preparation ensures your efforts leave a lasting impact and set a standard for future clean ups.

 Start by identifying your marina’s trouble spots.
-Storm drains that empty into the harbor, heavily trafficked slips, and vegetation-lined shorelines often collect debris faster than they’re maintained.
-Walk the site a few days before the marina clean-up and take note of items that require more than manual pickup—like sunken shopping carts, abandoned dinghies, or fuel-stained boom floats.
+Storm drains that empty into the harbor, heavily trafficked slips, and vegetation lined shorelines often collect debris faster than they’re maintained.
+Walk the site a few days before the marina clean up and take note of items that require more than manual pickup, like sunken shopping carts, abandoned dinghies, or fuel stained boom floats.

 Partnering with local dive shops, conservation groups, or scout troops can add both manpower and outreach value.
 Underwater trash retrieval and sorting stations at the dockside help raise awareness about where litter ends up and how it can be prevented.
-It’s also an excellent opportunity to hand out materials on clean boating practices, like bilge pad use or proper waste disposal, especially when participants are already engaged with the marina clean-up effort.
+It’s also an excellent opportunity to hand out materials on clean boating practices, like bilge pad use or proper waste disposal, especially when participants are already engaged with the marina clean up effort.

-If your clean-up is open to the public, provide gloves, buckets, water, sunscreen, and a sign-in table.
-Consider offering a small giveaway—t-shirts, water bottles, or marina-branded key floats—as a thank-you to participants.
-A little appreciation can turn a one-time helper into a year-round marina clean-up ambassador.
+If your clean up is open to the public, provide gloves, buckets, water, sunscreen, and a sign in table.
+Consider offering a small giveaway, t-shirts, water bottles, or marina branded key floats, as a thank you to participants.
+A little appreciation can turn a one time helper into a year round marina clean up ambassador.

 Tackling Trash Above and Below the Surface

 Not all pollution floats.
-One of the most important aspects of a comprehensive marina clean-up is understanding that surface skimming only addresses part of the problem.
-The real work often lies beneath the waves—where lost gear, fishing line, fuel-soaked debris, and even sunken personal items collect unnoticed over time.
+One of the most important aspects of a comprehensive marina clean up is understanding that surface skimming only addresses part of the problem.
+The real work often lies beneath the waves where lost gear, fishing line, fuel soaked debris, and even sunken personal items collect unnoticed over time.

 Marinas that partner with local divers or environmental groups can dramatically increase their impact.
-Organizing a “dive day” as part of the marina clean-up allows for targeted underwater collection near boat slips, fuel docks, mooring fields, and swim areas—places where boaters are unlikely to notice what’s accumulating below.
-Dive teams often recover tangled ropes, folding chairs, coolers, boat parts, and plastic containers—items that not only degrade the environment but can damage props or entangle wildlife.
+Organizing a “dive day” as part of the marina clean up allows for targeted underwater collection near boat slips, fuel docks, mooring fields, and swim areas, places where boaters are unlikely to notice what’s accumulating below.
+Dive teams often recover tangled ropes, folding chairs, coolers, boat parts, and plastic containers, items that not only degrade the environment but can damage props or entangle wildlife.

 Above the surface, volunteers can focus on shorelines, retaining walls, and walkways, which tend to catch runoff and windblown debris.
-Setting up visual signage and educational displays during the marina clean-up helps connect the physical labor to the bigger picture: clean boating practices like securing trash, checking fuel fittings, and stowing lightweight gear before departure all help reduce future buildup.
+Setting up visual signage and educational displays during the marina clean up helps connect the physical labor to the bigger picture: clean boating practices like securing trash, checking fuel fittings, and stowing lightweight gear before departure all help reduce future buildup.

-Be sure to properly dispose of or recycle materials collected, and if you’re organizing future marina clean-up events, keep a running log of common items found.
-Patterns can tell you whether the problem is upstream litter, dockside neglect, or boat-based discharge—and that kind of data helps tailor future prevention.
+Be sure to properly dispose of or recycle materials collected, and if you’re organizing future marina clean up events, keep a running log of common items found.
+Patterns can tell you whether the problem is upstream litter, dockside neglect, or boat based discharge and that kind of data helps tailor future prevention.

 Educating Boaters While They’re Watching

-One of the unexpected perks of hosting a marina clean-up event is the captive audience—your everyday slip holders, transients, fuel dock customers, and curious passersby.
-Instead of handing out printed materials at random times during the season, you now have a golden opportunity to educate people while they’re actively engaged—or at least watching someone else do the heavy lifting.
+One of the unexpected perks of hosting a marina clean up event is the captive audience, your everyday slip holders, transients, fuel dock customers, and curious passersby.
+Instead of handing out printed materials at random times during the season, you now have a golden opportunity to educate people while they’re actively engaged or at least watching someone else do the heavy lifting.

 Set up a table near the action with visuals explaining what’s being pulled from the water and why it matters.
-A simple before-and-after photo board, a few labeled jars of collected debris, or even a running total of pounds removed during the marina clean-up can spark conversation.
+A simple before and after photo board, a few labeled jars of collected debris, or even a running total of pounds removed during the marina clean up can spark conversation.
 Add in handouts or QR codes linking to clean boating practices, such as:

 How to prevent fuel and oil spills with bilge socks